Max Kepler Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.45 team ERA ranks 22nd among all league pitching staffs.
+- The Tigers have the 21st-ranked team ERA across all league pitching staffs (4.43).

-- Tigers pitchers combine to rank 19th in baseball in home runs given up (87 total, 1.2 per game).
+- The Tigers rank 19th in baseball in home runs surrendered (89 total, 1.2 per game).

-- Wentz (1-7) gets the starting nod for the Tigers in his 14th start of the season.
-He's put together a 6.82 ERA in 62 2/3 innings pitched, with 57 strikeouts.
+- Olson (0-2) gets the starting nod for the Tigers in his fourth start of the season.
+He has a 5.59 ERA in 19 1/3 innings pitched, with 19 strikeouts.

-- In his last appearance on Saturday against the Minnesota Twins, the left-hander tossed six innings, giving up two earned runs while surrendering two hits.
+- The righty's last appearance was on Monday against the Kansas City Royals, when he threw six innings, surrendering three earned runs while giving up six hits.

-- In 14 games this season, the 25-year-old has put up a 6.82 ERA and 8.3 strikeouts per nine innings, while allowing a batting average of .286 to opposing batters.
+- In four games this season, the 23-year-old has a 5.59 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .216 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.